-Hemolytic anemia is a condition where the rate of destruction of red blood cells in the body exceeds the rate of their replacement.
-This results in a low red blood cell count, which can lead to symptoms such as weakness, shortness of breath, dizziness, and irregular heart rhythms.
+Hemolytic anemia is a condition where the body destroys red blood cells in the body faster than it produces them.
+This leads to a low red blood cell count and symptoms such as weakness, shortness of breath, dizziness, and irregular heart rhythms.

 A person may acquire or inherit hemolytic anemia.
 Causes of the acquired form may

 Treatment for this condition depends on the cause, but people may

 Keep reading to learn more about hemolytic anemia, including its causes, symptoms, diagnosis, treatment, and outlook for someone with this condition.